 Since attending the York Region Science and Technology Fair, a TCPS student has advanced to the Canada Wide Science Fair each year.

 The University of Waterloo Centre for Education in Mathematics and Computing develops and administers many internationally recognized contests to help to inspire the next generation of students to develop an interest in and love for mathematics and computer science.
 At the high school level these include the Pascal (grade 9 ), Fryer (grade 9), Cayley (grade 10), Galois (grade 10), Fermat (grade 11), Hypatia (grade 11), Euclid (grade 12) and the Canadian Senior Mathematics Contest.

 The Chem 13 News Exam is designed for Grade 12 high school chemistry students in their second high school Chemistry course.
 Topics include: organic chemistry, equilibria, kinetics, oxidation-reduction, bonding, structure, reactions, solutions, and gases.

 The University of Toronto National Biology Competition provides students with an opportunity to test their knowledge and understanding of biology.

 The Canadian Computing Competition (CCC) is a fun challenge for secondary school students with an interest in programming.
 It is an opportunity for students to test their ability in designing, understanding and implementing algorithms.

 The SSAF offers athletic competition for our elementary and high school students.
 This sports league offers the students a chance to try out and compete against other schools in inter-school competitions.

-TCPS competes at the elementary level (grades 4 – 8) and at the high school level (grades 9 – 12) with boys, girls and co-educational sports teams.
+TCPS competes at the high school level (grades 9 – 12) with boys, girls and co-educational sports teams.
 The SSAF provides our students the opportunity to demonstrate their school spirit and show sportsmanship in friendly competitions.